Weiß Schwarz: Stage Area

 The two rear positions make up the Back stage.
 Character cards placed in this area cannot battle with opponent's Character cards.
 However, cards in this usually possess support abilities.

 Waiting Room

 Cards that have been retired/used are placed in this area.
 Example: Character cards defeated in battle.

 Memory Area

 The cards that are removed from the game are placed in this area.

 Phases

-Gameplay of Weiß Schwarz is broken into several phases during a players turn:
+Gameplay of Weiß Schwarz is broken into several phases during a player's turn:

 Stand phase

 All characters on the active player's Stage in [Rest] are returned to [Stand].

 Draw phase

 The active player draws a card from the top of his deck.

 Clock phase

 The active player may choose to discard one card from his hand into his/her Clock Area to draw 2 additional cards from his/her deck.

 Main phase

 The phase where you play and move characters or event cards and activate start up abilities/effects.

 When you play a card, you have to fulfill the three conditions (level, cost, and color) in order to play the card.